Russ Meyer: Later years

-Despite hardcore pornographic films overtaking Meyer's softcore market share, he retired from filmmaking in the late 1970s a very wealthy man.
-He made a one-off return to filmmaking in 2001 to direct Russ Meyer's Pandora Peaks, featuring the nude glamour model of the same name.
+Amid Meyer's cognitive decline, longtime factotum Jim Ryan oversaw the 2001 direct-to-video release of Russ Meyer's Pandora Peaks, featuring the nude glamour model of the same name.
+(An analogous film featuring Meyer's then-partner Melissa Mounds was never completed.)
 Around the same time, he also participated in Voluptuous Vixens II, a made-for-video softcore production by Playboy.